jonnymuir/mermaid-workflow/README.md

 The Lhasa test, located in `/mermaid_processor/test/mermaid_processor/lhasa_test.clj`, is a test suite designed by Lhasa here https://github.com/jmaes12345/lhasa-kata

-It has been used to show how to provide custom functionality and run an automatic from a mermaid flowchar.
+It has been used to show how to provide custom functionality and run an automatic from a mermaid flowchart.

 ### The Mermaid Flowchart